edibotopic/edibotopic-website/content/notes/putting-things-together.md

 toc = true
 +++

 As I get older, the sense I have of my own interests is becoming more simple.
-I think that I like simply _putting things together_.
+I think that I mostly like _putting things together_.

 Recently, I started putting images together to make collages, so I could put the collages together with music, which was itself put together from samples.